 D10.
-Does an open admission policy, if reported, apply to transfer students? $\boxtimes$ Yes $\square$ No D11.
-Describe additional requirements for transfer admission, if applicable: Transfer students must have at least 12 semester hours or 16 quarter hours or will be considered first-time freshman.
-Al transfer work must carry a 2.0 GPA.
-Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit:D D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type credit hours D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number97 Unit typecredit hours D15.
+Does an open admission policy, if reported, apply to transfer students?
+D11.
+Describe additional requirements for transfer admission, if applicable: Previous academic record most important.
+All transfer work must carry a 2.0 GPA.
+Transfer student must have at least 12 semester hours or 16 quarter hours or will be considered first-time freshmen Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: C D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type semester hours D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 97 Unit type semester hours D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:33 D17.
-Describe other transfer credit policies: After earning 65 semester hours, regardless of where taken, a student may not transfer additional semesters from a junior/community college.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33

+D17.
+Describe other transfer credit policies:

+After earning 65 semester hours, regardless of where taken, a student may not transfer additional semester hours from a junior/community college.
 There is no limit to the number of credits that may be transferred from another four-year institution, but the last 33 hours for a degree from Mississippi College must be earned at Mississippi College.
 A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major in any department.